 - Individual “remembrance” and other online obituary sites where one can post a recently deceased relative.
 I have personally made use of one of these.
 These are typically not aggregated.

-- Aggregators who charge a few bucks for a one time or subscription access to their posted obituaries.
+- Aggregators charge a few bucks for a one-time or subscription access to their posted obituaries.

 So, in the future, where do we find all these online obituaries?
 The answer seems to be incredibly easy, and the future seems to be bright.

 To find an online obituary or memorial, use Google (or your favorite search engine).
 It works!

 I have personally used this technique successfully for recently departed relatives and friends.
 There is a caveat of course – what happens 30 years from now?
 These online companies need to stay in business.
 There is always the Wayback Machine I guess.